jzhuchenko2/cabinet-shop-platform/README.md

 # Cabinet Shop Platform

-A cabinet shop operating system for managing custom cabinet projects from first sales conversation through install and closeout.
+A cabinet shop operating system for managing custom cabinet projects from first sales conversation through delivery, install, and closeout.

 ## What It Is